CitadelOnTheMove/converter-gui/README.md

 CITADEL on the move - The Converter java standalone GUI - www.citadelonthemove.eu

-This is the Converter library.
+This is the Converter GUI.
 For more details please refer to the <a href="http://github.com/citadel-eu/converter-gui/wiki">wiki</a>.